-Department responsible for the program: Institute for the Development of Enterprises
+Department responsible for the program: Institute of Communication and Sociology

 Program language: English

 Division: Full time

 The program accepts a small group of students, which makes it possible for us to devote focused attention to your individual development, to have interactive discussions in classes, to have feedback based structuring of courses, and to develop problem-solving skills.
 There is an amazing teacher-student relationship that you can enjoy not only in seminars and lectures but also via other forums, such as the Sociology Workshops, Film Club, and other informal events.
 Join market research companies, academic research institutes, NGOs, development, and project consulting agencies, or take governmental and local governmental positions after graduation, apply for the course now!
 Apply now!

 Tuition fee: 560 000 HUF (≈1600 EUR) per semester for EEA applicants, 2400 EUR per semester for non-EEA applicants.